erlang/otp/system/doc/design_principles/spec_proc.md

     loop(Chs, Parent, Deb).
 ```

-`sys:debug_options/1` takes a list of options as argument.
-Here the list is
+`sys:debug_options/1` takes a list of options.
+Given an empty list as in this
-empty, which means no debugging is enabled initially.
+example means that debugging is initially disabled.
 For information about the
-possible options, see the `m:sys` manual page in STDLIB.
+possible options, see `m:sys` in STDLIB.

-Then, for each _system event_ to be logged or traced, the following function is
+For each _system event_ to be logged or traced, the following function
-to be called.
+is to be called:

 ```erlang
 sys:handle_debug(Deb, Func, Info, Event) => Deb1
 ```

-Here:
+The arguments have the follow meaning:

-- `Deb` is the debug structure.
+- `Deb` is the debug structure as returned from `sys:debug_options/1`.
 - `Func` is a fun specifying a (user-defined) function used to format trace
   output.
 For each system event, the format function is called as
   `Func(Dev, Event, Info)`, where:
   - `Dev` is the I/O device to which the output is to be printed.
-See the `m:io`
+See `m:io`
-    manual page in STDLIB.
+    in STDLIB.
-  - `Event` and `Info` are passed as is from `handle_debug`.
+  - `Event` and `Info` are passed as-is from the call to `sys:handle_debug/4`.
 - `Info` is used to pass more information to `Func`.
-It can be any term and is
+It can be any term, and it
-  passed as is.
+  is passed as-is.
 - `Event` is the system event.
 It is up to the user to define what a system
   event is and how it is to be represented.
-Typically at least incoming and
+Typically, at least incoming and
   outgoing messages are considered system events and represented by the tuples
   `{in,Msg[,From]}` and `{out,Msg,To[,State]}`, respectively.

-`handle_debug` returns an updated debug structure `Deb1`.
+`sys:handle_debug/4` returns an updated debug structure `Deb1`.

-In the example, `handle_debug` is called for each incoming and outgoing message.
+In the example, `sys:handle_debug/4` is called for each incoming and
-The format function `Func` is the function `ch4:write_debug/3`, which prints the
+outgoing message.
+The format function `Func` is the function
-message using `io:format/3`.
+`ch4:write_debug/3`, which prints the message using `io:format/3`.

 ```erlang
 loop(Chs, Parent, Deb) ->